dev-minjin-chou/COSC1125-1127-Contest-A.I/Evolution.md

 ## Final Agent Team - Improved Monte Carlo Techniques and Action Functions for Offense and Defense Agents
 ----
 #### Strategy summary
+The code has been refactored, and multiple action functions have been added, rather than just having one 'chooseAction' method to allow for multiple strategies to be used.
 ### Demo

 *1. Defense agent goes on a wild goose chase*